jimjdeal/RUSH_Script/notes.md

 next phase:
-build a way to control your two blu markers, anid then control movement to said markers I want to have this eventually done using voice attack So the goal here is to be able to configure using keyDowns
+build a way to control your two blu markers, and then control movement to said markers I want to have this eventually done using voice attack So the goal here is to be able to configure using keyDowns